PrashanthThomas/weather-proj/README.md

 You will see the current weather data.
 You will notice the Forecast for the data of about 5 days You will see the location of the city on the map
+Also notice that the app is responsive in nature.
 *****************************************************